great-expectations/great_expectations/docs/contributing/contributing_package.md

 Please answer these questions to the best of your ability as they will be leveraged when publishing your package.
-Upon completing the required prompts, you'll receive a confirmation message and be able to view your package.
+Upon completing the required prompts, you'll receive a confirmation message and be able to view your package in its initial state.

+To access your configured package, run the following:
 ```bash
 cd <PACKAGE_NAME>
 tree